BoardRoom People Expertise: Payroll Client Story

 You can search the online business and company name register in Singapore, BizFile, to check if your preferred name is available.

-Next, you need to determine the structure of your company per the following requirements:
+If you are setting up a company, you need to determine the structure of your company per the following requirements:

 • a Singaporean citizen; or